maymayy08/Interactive-ToDo-List-App/README.md

 **🚀 Features**

-  Add new tasks with chosen date selected
+  Add new tasks with chosen due date selected
   Task status of completed, allow user to mark their task easily Edit or delete tasks
+  Shown due date status under task
   Responsive design for mobile and desktop

 **🛠️ Technologies Used**